rediaz111/rediaz.github.io/index.md

 <br>

 <p class="lead text-center">
 I am a structural biologist with a special interest in visualizing enzyme conformational dynamics.
-I am working as a graduate student with [Dr. James Fraser](http://fraserlab.com), using X-ray crystallography and enzymology to characterize pH-specificity of mammalian chitinases.
+I am working as a graduate student with [Dr. James Fraser](http://fraserlab.com "Fraser lab at UCSF (opens in new tab)"){:target="_blank"}, using X-ray crystallography and enzymology to characterize pH-specificity of mammalian chitinases.

 <br>
 <br>

-I received my B.S. with Honors in neuroscience from the University of Miami, where I worked with [Dr. Vance Lemmon](https://www.lembixlab.net/) studying the role of transcription factor hyperactivation in CNS axon regeneration.
+I received my B.S. with Honors in neuroscience from the University of Miami, where I worked with [Dr. Vance Lemmon](https://www.lembixlab.net/ "Lembix lab at the University of Miami (opens in new tab)"){:target="_blank"} studying the role of transcription factor hyperactivation in CNS axon regeneration.

 <br>
 <br>